 5.1 The Government, in its capacity as host Government of the Event, shall authorise all Event participants and all ITU officials, as well as members of their families, to enter, remain in, and exit (Name of country) without any impediments, throughout the duration of their functions, mission(s) or stay(s) in connection with the Event.

-5.2 To that end, the Government shall take all appropriate measures with a view to issuing the necessary visas and entry permits, where required, to all Event participants and ITU officials free of charge, as speedily as possible and not later than two (2) weeks before the date of the opening of the Event, provided application for the visa is made at least three (3) weeks before the opening of the Event; if the application is made later, the visa shall be granted not later than three (3) days from the receipt of the application.
-Arrangements shall also be made to ensure that visas and entry permits are delivered at relevant points of entry in [name of the State] to Event participants and ITU officials who were unable to obtain them prior to their arrival.
+5.2 To that end, the Government shall take all appropriate measures with a view to issuing the necessary visas and entry permits, where required, to all Event participants and ITU officials, as easily and rapidly as possible. .
+Arrangements shall also be made to ensure that visas and entry permits are delivered at relevant points of entry in [name of the State] to Event participants and ITU officials who were unable to obtain them prior to their arrival. [reason for change: depends on specific country laws and procedures and should not prevent a country from participating in the Call for bids or signing the HCA]

 ARTICLE 6